South Carolina 13-year-old dies after being left in vehicle

-COLLETON COUNTY, S.C. — Two adults are charged with murder in connection to a 13-year-old girl's death in Colleton County, South Carolina.
+COLLETON COUNTY, S.C. — Two adults are charged with murder in connection to the death of a special needs child in Colleton County, South Carolina, WCBD reports.

 Monday evening, Colleton County Sheriff’s Office investigators and Colleton County Fire Rescue responded to 11685 Low Country Highway after receiving a call about a child who was left in a vehicle.